 We are searching for motivated students and postdocs to join our group

-Living cells sense and respond to their environment by an intricate web of molecular interactions.
-Inasmuch as their designs are dictated by the problems they solve, such networks can be considered primitive algorithms derived by natural selection.
+Living organisms sense and respond to their environment by an intricate web of molecular and cellular interactions.
+Inasmuch as their designs are dictated by the problems they solve, such networks that underlie biological behavior can be considered algorithms derived by natural selection.

-We aim to link the temporal dynamics of intracellular signaling networks to the constraints imposed by behavioral performance and evolution.
+We aim to link the temporal dynamics of sensing and behavior to the constraints imposed by the implementing machinery and evolutionary selection.
 Can naturally evolved systems be understood in the same language that engineers use to design machines for a specific purpose?
 Or are there fundamental design principles peculiar to the continuously evolving biological world?
-How plastic are these signaling algorithms over evolutionary time scales?
+How plastic are these biological designs over evolutionary time scales?
 Microbes can serve as an excellent vehicle for probing such questions, as the time scales involved in signaling, behavior and evolution are all amenable to laboratory experiments.